 Get a Coffee at a Street Cafe

-One of the most Parisian things to do while in Paris is to stop at various cafes for a drink or food.
+One of the most Parisian things to do while spending a weekend in Paris is to stop at various cafes for a drink or food.
 There are thousands of cafes in the city all with their own unique charm and draw.
 These cafes are the perfect place to take a break from sightseeing and walking around and to take a moment to soak in the surroundings.
-Paris is unlike any other place on earth, watching the bustling city and beautiful surroundings with a warm drink and a patio seat is the perfect way to rest up.
+Paris is unlike any other place on earth, watching the bustling city and beautiful surroundings with a warm drink and a patio seat is a perfect way to rest up.

 Admire The Basilica du Sacré-Coeur

 Most people head to Montmartre to see The Basilica du Sacre-Coeur.
 This is a stunning white stone, Roman Catholic church that sits atop a hill.
 The Basilica is free to enter and offers some stunning views of Paris!
 Going up to a high point in Paris and overlooking the city is breathtaking!
 However, you must be prepared to walk up 300 stairs to get the view, but it is 100% worth it.

 Side note: This is the main attraction of Montmartre and it can get pretty busy, but a historic addition to well-spent weekend in Paris.